xianglous/ml-replica/README.md

 This loss will penalize any imperfect prediction.

 #### Gradient Descent
 The loss function tells us about how **bad** the current model fits the data.
 Therefore, we need to know the direction in which moving the parameters will decrease the loss.
 In mathematics, we use the gradient to measure the "direction."
-For Hinge Loss, the gradient for a single data point is:
+For Hinge Loss, the gradient of a single data point is:
 <p align="center">
 <img src="https://latex.codecogs.com/png.image?\dpi{110}\bg{white}\nabla_{\bar{w}}{h(\bar{x}^{(i)},&space;y^{(i)},\bar{w})}=\left\{\begin{matrix}-y^{(i)}\bar{x}^{(i)}&\text{if&space;}y^{(i)}(\bar{w}\cdot\bar{x}^{(i)})<1\\\mathbf{0}&space;&&space;\text{otherwise}\end{matrix}\right."/>
 </p>